mschmidtCS/Portfolio/Projects/Scripting/Employee Termination/README.md

    - Department
    - Manager
    - Direct Reports
-   *(Clearing these attributes triggers removal from Dynamic Groups during the next AD Connect sync cycle.)*
+   *(Clearing these attributes triggers removal from some Dynamic Groups during the next AD Connect sync cycle.)*
 3. **Appends the disable date to the user's AD Description field**
 4. **Removes the user from all Active Directory groups**
 5. **Removes all assigned Microsoft 365 licenses**